Emeritus - Principal Sr. Petroleum Geologist

 (575) 835-6333 fax

 My position at the Bureau has involved a mix of applied research, service work and educational activities.
-The percentage of time spent in each area varies according to demand but research and service constitute the majority of my efforts.
+The percentage of time spent in each area varied according to demand but research and service constitute the majority of my efforts.
 The boundaries between research, service and educational activities are indistinct and there is a continuum among all three areas.
-With retirement in March 2020 I have continued to be involved in geological, educational, and a limited amount of service activities at New Mexico Tech.
+With retirement in March 2020 I have continued to be involved in geological, educational, and a very limited amount of service activities at New Mexico Tech.
+As an individual geologist I assisted the Rocky Mountain Association of Geologists with a symposium on North American helium resources which will be held in Denver during March 2023 and am an Associate Editor of The Mountain Geologist, the quarterly peer-reviewed geological journal of the Rocky Mountain Association of Geologists..
 A very kind biographical sketch of my career was written by Kristin Pearthree and published in the Fall 2020 issue of New Mexico Geology (nmg_v42_n2.pdf).

 My research role has involved investigating various aspects of the petroleum geology of New Mexico with emphasis on basin analysis, petroleum source rocks, reservoir trends (also known as "play analysis") and statewide resource studies.
 In recent years I have become involved with work on induced seismicity and hydraulic fracturing.
-I am also involved with related reserach on helium resources and natural accumulations of carbon dioxide, both of which have been produced as economic commodities within New Mexico.
+I am also involved with related research on helium resources and natural accumulations of carbon dioxide, both of which have been produced as economic commodities within New Mexico.
 Collaborative work has been done in conjunction with Martha Cather, Bob Balch and the late Bill Weiss of the Petroleum Recovery Research Center at NMT, Tom Engler of the NMT Petroleum Engineering Department, and Mark Person, Sue Bilek, and Anton Budding (retired) of the Earth and Environmental Sciences Department.
 External collaborators have included geologists (including Shirley Dutton) from the University of Texas and geologists from the state geological surveys of Colorado, Utah and Wyoming.
 I also collaborated with John Lorenz when he was at Sandia National Laboratories.
 Yet another collaborator was Bill King (retired) of New Mexico State University.
 Most recently (September 2017), a comprehensive volume covering the petroleum resources of New Mexico has been published as New Mexico Bureau of Geology and Mineral Resources Memoir 50A/New Mexico Geological Society Special Publication 13A.
-Currently I am pursuing an investigation of the oil and natural gas resources of Sandoval County, New Mexico.
+In one of my last projects at the Bureau I pursued an investigation of the oil and natural gas resources of Sandoval County, New Mexico in conjunction with Alex Rinehart, a staff hydrologist at the Bureau who is currently on the hydrology faculty at the New Mexico Tech Earth and Environmental Sciences Department.
+In April 2021 I was interviewed by geologist Maureen Stonehouse of Calgary, Alberta on my work on helium resources.
+The podcast of the interview, posted on Maureen's website, is available at Stone's Notes.
+I recently published a paper on the petroleum geology of the Offshore Mancos shale play in the San Juan Basin in the September 2021 issue of the Bulletin of the American Association of Petroleum Geologists and the abstract is available here.

 Educational activities have included mostly teaching formal courses at New Mexico Tech, supervising graduate student research.
 From 1982 through 2013 I taught the Petroleum Geology course at NMT on an annual basis and have also taught directed study courses on Petroleum Source Rocks and Shales.
 For the past two years I have been involved with advising and coaching the NMT Imperial Barrel Award team - this competetive challenge activity is described below.
 I also serve on the research committees of graduate students in the Petroleum Engineering and Earth and Environmental Sciences Departments at Tech.
 My role on the committees is to provide geological mentorship, especially regarding petroleum geology, stratigraphy, and subsurface geological techniques.
 In several cases I have acted as the student's research advisor.
 I also act more informally to mentor NMT geology and engineering students, especially those in the Petroleum Engineering Senior Design course.
-I will be teaching the NMT petroleum geology course during the spring semster 2021.
+During retirement I have again taught the NMT subsurface and petroleum geology course during the spring semesters of 2021, 2022 and 2023 and am scheduled to teach it during the spring semester of 2024.

 (See Curriculum Vitae)